 Order online.
 Every tag has a unique QR code and 8 digit tag ID.
 The Free Phone contact number calls you direct, not a call centre.

 2 Activate Your Tag

-Activate the unique tag ID within your account in less than a minute.
-Assign the tag ID to your pets profile.
+Activate the unique tag ID in your online account and assign the Tag ID to your pets profile.

-The finder can scan the QR code, tap the NFC chip or search the 7 digit tag ID to see the keeper's contact details.
+The finder can call the free phone number; the call is automatically diverted to you or scan the QR code to contact you.
 We never display the pets name or your address.

 Receive instant alerts.
 Rececive an instant text and email notifying you your pet has been found.P

 GPS Reporting.
 Where possible, see the GPS location of where your pet was found instantly.P

 Claim FREE replacement tags should your pet lose or break them.
 All you pay is the postage.P